How America Has Changed During Trump's First Year In Office, By The Numbers

 Health policy

 Trump never got to sign a health care overhaul bill that repealed the Affordable Care Act (also known as Obamacare).
 But he did sign a tax bill that eliminated the penalty for not having insurance — the mechanism for enforcing one of Obamacare's most important parts, the individual mandate.
-That won't go into effect until 2019, and it could mean millions more uninsured in the following years, by one estimate.
+That won't go into effect until 2019, and it could mean millions more uninsured in the coming years, according one estimate.
 However, the health care picture in America already is less than rosy — premiums continue to rise, as do the shares of those premiums that workers have to pay.

 Loading...